REGISTRATION

 SPEAKER bios

-The Annual Center for School Behavioral Health Conference will be held on Saturday, September 24, 2022 at the Region 4 Education Service Center.
+The Annual Center for School Behavioral Health Conference was held on Saturday, September 24, 2022 at the Region 4 Education Service Center.

-Topics include: Educational equity, family engagement, successful community partnerships, and trauma-informed practices
+Topics included: Educational equity, family engagement, successful community partnerships, and trauma-informed practices

 MHA of Greater Houston’s Center for School Behavioral Health is changing systems and lives through highly specialized professional development opportunities, technical assistance, and community education for school districts across Texas.
 The Center works to improve the behavioral health of students and faculty through collective action, policy analysis, research, and advocacy.